Table Of Contents

 What Are Suitability Guidelines for Annuities?

 Annuity suitability guidelines and standards help ensure the recommended annuity is a good match to help the consumer reach their financial goals.
-The guidelines require annuity insurers and agents to consider factors like the consumer’s income, age, assets and liquidity needs before recommending an annuity.
+The guidelines require annuity insurers and agents to consider factors such as the consumer’s income, age, assets and liquidity needs before recommending an annuity.

 Regulations require insurers and agents to make a reasonable effort to ask questions about your financial status, investment objectives and other information.
 Under these guidelines, annuity issuers cannot issue an annuity recommendation unless there’s a reasonable basis to believe the annuity would effectively address the consumer’s financial needs.

-Annuity issuers must undergo the same due diligence when recommending annuity features such as annuitization and riders.
+Annuity issuers must perform the same due diligence when recommending annuity features such as annuitization and riders.

 Not all types of annuities are appropriate for all consumers.
 Annuity regulations keep you from purchasing a financial product that would work against a well-rounded retirement plan